 The school decide what SEN support your child will have, but they should talk to you and your child about this.
-If you are not happy about the support your child has you can ask to talk to the Special Educational Needs Coordinator (SENCo) or Head teacher.
+If you are not happy about the support your child has you can ask to talk to the SENCO or Head teacher.

 To assess your child's needs, the school should use a graduated approach based on four steps.
 These are:

 - Assess - Your child’s teacher/teachers should work with the SENCo to assess your child’s needs.
 They will also agree what outcomes should be set.
 They should involve you in this and, where possible, seek your child’s views

 - Plan - If the school decide that your child needs SEN support they must tell you.
 The school should talk with you about the help that will be provided and set a date for progress to be reviewed